wvbe/node-schematron/README.md

   node-schematron my-schema "docs/**/*.xml"
   # Gives the results for all "*.xml" files in the docs/ directory and all subdirectories
 ```

+Besides that you can give it a fair amount of options:

 | Long name     | Short | Description |
 |---------------|-------|-------------|